John Valery White

 Michael J. States

-Michael J. States is assistant dean for admissions, financial aid, and diversity initiatives at the Ohio State University Moritz College of Law.
+Michael J. States (fulfilling unexpired term of elected trustee; term expires May 2023) is assistant dean for admissions, financial aid, and diversity initiatives at the Ohio State University Moritz College of Law.
 He earned his bachelor of arts degree in political science from the University of Kansas and his JD from Saint Louis University School of Law, where he was president of the Black Law Students’ Association and a member of the Council of Presidents.
 Dean States began his admissions career as associate director of admissions and financial aid at the John Marshall Law School in Chicago.
 He was director of admissions at Mitchell Hamline School of Law; assistant dean for enrollment management at the Illinois Institute of Technology, Stuart School of Business; and assistant dean of admissions at the University of North Carolina before moving to his current position.

 Kellye Y. Testy